Good Deeds Avon

 -

-A complete application must include the following:
+A complete application includes:

-Proof of current employment
+Proof of current employment.

-Proof of residency
+Proof of residency.

 -

-Upon approval, you will be notified and required to execute a Deed Restriction Purchase Agreement with the Eagle County Housing and Development Authority.
+The Program Administrator reviews complete applications within 3 business days.
+If approved, you will be notified and required to execute a Deed Restriction Purchase Agreement with the Eagle County Housing and Development Authority.

 -

-After your application is approved, the Program Administrator will prepare the necessary closing documents and funding.
+After approval, the Program Administrator will prepare the necessary closing documents and funding.
+Please allow 15 business days from the date of initial application approval.